teleprint-me/py.gpt.prompt/docs/research/hallucination.md

 Hallucinations refer to instances where the model generates outputs that are not grounded in the input data.
 The concept of a stop-gap seeks to explain this phenomenon by drawing a connection to the process of imputation.
-Certainly, Austin!
-Regression and stochastic regression are essential aspects of imputation, and they are indeed key to understanding the phenomenon you're describing.
-Incorporating noise in the context of stochastic regression adds another layer of complexity and can lead to the hallucinations you've mentioned.
-Here's how you can expand on that part of the document:

 ### Imputation's Role in AI Hallucinations: Regression and Stochastic Regression